-If you use a smaller than coarse grind size, you will end up with a coffee that is over extracted and overtly bitter in taste.
+If you use a smaller than coarse grind size, you will end up with a coffee that is over extracted and overtly bitter.

 Pro Tip: Brew your cold brew coffee in your fridge for best results.
 You can experiment with hot water and making double brewed cold brew by first brewing a batch with hot water, 96C (205F) and brewing it at room temperature.